Save native ducks from ‘recreational’ slaughter.

 The South Australian Premier has made the decision to allow a 2025 ‘shooting season’.
 Please urge Premier Malinauskas to make the kindest decision for animals and the environment and finally stop duck shooting for good.

-To be a powerful voice for ducks, write a polite but urgent letter below to let political leaders know that:
+To be a powerful voice for ducks, write a polite but urgent letter to let political leaders know that:

 • We don’t want wildlife and residents waking up to gunfire around their homes for months on end each year.